dansmyers/IntroToCS/Assignments/1-The_First_Assignment.md

 - You need to match the formatting exactly to pass the test.
 The script will point out the first place where your output differs from the expected output.
 - There are no spaces.
 Use only the `\t` character to insert horizontal white space.
 - There are two tabs before `the` and four before `goat-footed`.
 There are two tabs between `balloonMan` and `whistles`.
-- You can print a blank line using and empty print statement: `print()`
+- You can print a blank line using an empty print statement: `print()`